collectiveaccess/CollectiveAccessManual/providence/user/reporting/display_templates.md

 display or editor user interface, it will take precedence over templates defined in the element's configuration.

-## Template syntax
+## Template Syntax

 At their most basic, templates are simply text with placeholders to be replaced by bundle values.
 Placeholders always start with a caret (`^`) character followed by a bundle specifier, an unambiguous identifier for a metadata element.
-For example, if you have a metadata element in an object record with the element code description and wish to preface the value of the element with the label "Description:" the template would
+For example, if you have a metadata element in an object record with the element code `description` and wish to preface the value of the element with the label "Description:" the template would
 be: